Zdenko Blažeković: Command of the Ustaše University Centre and Ustaše Youth

-In late 1941 Blažeković's father was appointed mayor of Osijek, holding this position until 1942.
+In late 1941, Blažeković's father was appointed mayor of Osijek, holding this position until 1942.
 That year, the younger Blažeković became involved in the formation of the 13th Ustaše Assault Company, using his position as commander of the Ustaše Youth to convince many young Croats to join.
 In February 1942, he became a member of the Croatian Parliament.
-Between 1942 and 1943 he participated in recruiting many students for Ante Pavelić's personal bodyguards (Poglavnikov Tjelesni Zdrug, PTZ) He was later promoted to the rank of army major.
+Between 1942 and 1943, he recruited many students for Ante Pavelić's bodyguards (Poglavnikov Tjelesni Zdrug, PTZ).
+He was later promoted to the rank of army major.
 In 1944, he wrote a book titled The Youth and the State (Mladež i država).

 Commissioner for Physical Education and Sport

 Blažeković held the post of commander of the USS and commander of the Ustaše Youth until January 1945, when he was named Commissioner at the State Directorate for Physical Education and Sports (Državno vodstvo za tjelesni odgoj i šport, DVTOŠ) in the NDH.
-Upon taking this position, he introduced strict new sports laws that emphasized discipline during football matches and criminalised monetary and material rewards for athletes.
+Upon taking this position, he introduced strict new sports laws that emphasised discipline during football matches and criminalised monetary and material rewards for athletes.
 Blažeković justified the new laws by saying: "Croatian sport is an amateur sport, and as such it will remain".
 Attempting to tackle the problem of unruly crowds, he introduced new laws banning disorderly spectators from ever entering football stadiums.
-Warnings by Blažeković and the DVTOŠ were regularly printed in daily party newspapers, calling for citizens and athletes to abide by the new laws.
+Warnings by Blažeković and the DVTOŠ were regularly printed in daily party newspapers, calling citizens and athletes to abide by the new laws.